bitrise-io/devcenter/_articles/jp/tutorials/tutorials-index.md

 tag: []
 title: Tutorials
 redirect_from: []
-summary: 'In the Tutorials section, we are offering more detailed, in-depth guides, often specific to certain platforms or tools. '
+description: 'In the Tutorials section, we are offering more detailed, in-depth guides, often specific to certain platforms or tools. '
 menu:
   main: